Form MGT-6 - Applicability, Fees, Due Date

 7. Acknowledgment:

-In the case of successful submission of the application, a Service Request Number (SRN) and further acknowledgment can be generated for future references.
+In the event of a successful application submission, a Service Request Number (SRN) and further acknowledgment can be generated for future reference.

 Fees and Due Date of Form MGT-6